ortus-docs/commandbox-docs/repl.md

 ```

 ## Script REPL
 The default mode of the `REPL` command is to accept script.
 You can enter most any CF Script into the prompt for execution.
 If the script is an expression that returns a value, or sets a variable, that value/variable will be output.
+Variables that you set will be available to you until you exit the `REPL` command.

 ```bash
 CFSCRIPT-REPL: breakfast = ['bacon','eggs']